scottishgovernment/resources.mygov.scot/content-standards/content-delivery/content-discovery/accessibility.md

 layout: default
 title:  "Accessibility"
 parent: content-discovery
-summary: "How to help everyone access and benefit from your content."
+summary: "Make sure your content can be accessed and understood by everyone who needs it."
 index: 4
 category: content-discovery
 navitems: accessibility